 1. The Premedical Trustee and the Associate Premedical Trustees shall be elected by the Association's premedical constituency at a meeting or the Premedical Caucus at the national convention.
-At least five (5) affiliate premedical chapters must be present at the time of the election or the positions shall be declared vacant (1991) (2000).
+The candidates for the position of Premedical Associate Trustee shall attend a school or reside within the region that they wish to represent in the upcoming year.
+(2004) At least five (5) affiliate premedical chapters must be present at the time of the election or the positions shall be declared vacant (1991) (2000).
 Both the Premedical Trustee and Associate Premedical Trustee shall be members of the Premedical Caucus.
 (1991)